Back to All Events

 March 27—August 16, 2026

 Collectively, the works in Wounded in Three Acts examine the ways in which we negotiate living alongside strangers whose histories, beliefs and worldviews may be vastly different from our own.
-Examining culturally learned behaviours and drawing from unique historical accounts, Taşdelen approaches these questions across different formats, looking at narrative itself as a constructive device through which we make sense of our experiences and feelings, both for ourselves and for others.
+Examining culturally learned behaviours and drawing from distinct historical accounts, Taşdelen approaches these questions across different formats, looking at narrative itself as a device through which we make sense of our experiences and feelings, both for ourselves and for others.
 His works do not attempt to instruct or persuade; instead, they build situations in which we all must reckon with our positions and forms of complicity or solidarity.

 Curated by Mona Filip.